Father: Arne Tveit

 Three daughters and a son were born to the couple.
 For a few years, Anna’s mother Bertha also lived with them.
 This caused some problems as it did not take the children long to discover that mother Anna could not punish them if they quickly hid behind grandma “Besta”, as they called her.
 In Anna’s view, Bertha was spoiling the children and it was perhaps best for everyone when Bertha later remarried and moved out.

-Norwegian was spoken in the home until the children where school age when it was decided that they needed to be speaking English.
-Like most other important matters, the parents were undoubtedly firm in their efforts to teach the children the new language.
+Norwegian was spoken in the home until the children were school age when it was decided they needed to start speaking English.
+Like other important matters, the parents were undoubtedly firm in their efforts to teach the children the new language.

 As the kids grew older, Anna would make most of their new clothes.
 One of her best efforts involved the girls’ confirmation dresses.
-Her ability and willingness to help her family was to continue long after the children had left home and transcended the traditional mother-child relationship.
+Her ability and willingness to help her family was to continue long after the children had left home; she was both a mother and a friend.

-One day while trying to shoe one of the horses, Arne received a hard kick which threw out his back.
-He eventually was unable to work which meant that Anna and the children had to attend to the chores.
+One day while trying to shoe one of the horses, Arne received a hard kick that threw out his back.
+He eventually was unable to work, which meant Anna and the children had to attend to the chores.
 His injury caused Arne to be bedridden at times, and he would cry over his inability to help his family.

-In 1928, tragedy struck when daughter Arlene died from a weakened heart.
-During her final moments, the family gathered around her and prayed the Lord’s Prayer.
+In 1928, tragedy struck when daughter Arlene succumbed to a weakened heart.
+During her final moments, the family gathered around and prayed the Lord’s Prayer.
 Arlene then kissed her mother goodbye and passed away.
-Eight months later, Arnie died after having gone down to the hospital in Iowa City to try and have his back fixed.
+Eight months later there was another blow when Arnie died after having gone down to a hospital in Iowa City to try and have his back fixed.

-Anna rebounded from this double loss and continued to enjoy the company of her friends and children.
+Anna rebounded from this double loss, raising the remaining children into adulthood and continuing to enjoy the company of friends.
 Hers was not a spirit easily broken!
-Unfortunately, she was also destined for an early death, passing away on the operating table during a hysterectomy in the summer of 1936.
-The heat of that miserable summer forced an early funeral and many people were unaware of her passing until after she was buried.
+Sadly, she was also destined for an early death, on the operating table during a hysterectomy.
+The summer of 1936 when this happened was miserably hot, which forced an early funeral.
+Many people were unaware of her passing until after she was buried.

 A testimony to the depth of friendship Anna could inspire can be found in the reaction of an old acquaintance who visited Anna’s oldest daughter a few weeks after the funeral.
 She had not seen Anna for years, but still felt enough of a bond that tears came to her eyes as she recalled what a good and close friend Anna had been.